Noviniko/tochka/README.md

 To install use "pip install ." from root directory

-To use, type the command "tochka" with a required parameter - username
+To use, type the command "tochka" with a required parameter -username